Amjt11/Zomato-Exploratory-Data-Analysis/README.md

 Focus on **promoting top seasonal dishes**, **removing or reworking low-performers**, and launching **targeted offers** during peak seasons to boost sales and optimize inventory.

-### 15. The rank of each city based on the total revenue for last year.
+### 15. The rank of each city is based on the total revenue for last year.

 ![](https://github.com/Amjt11/Zomato-Exploratory-Data-Analysis/blob/main/Output%20screenshots/15.jpg)